Parkman–Webster murder case: Crime and investigation

 After Webster's arrest, the Boston Brahmins were reluctant to believe that one of their own could be guilty.
 Longfellow's wife wrote, "Boston is at this moment in sad suspense about the fate of poor Dr. Parkman. ...
 You will see by the papers what dark horror overshadows us like an eclipse.
 Of course, we cannot believe Dr. Webster guilty, bad as the evidence looks. ...
 Many suspect the janitor, who is known to be a bad man and to have wished for the reward offered for Dr. Parkman's body.
 He could make things appear against the doctor, having bodies under his control.
 I trust our minds will be soon relieved, but, meanwhile, they are soiled by new details continually.
 I went to see poor Mrs. Webster on Saturday, the day after her husband's arrest, but of course, was not admitted.
 What a terrible blight upon her life and that of the girls!
 The mere suspicion, for I cannot believe anything can be proved."
 On December 1, Harvard librarian John Langdon Sibley wrote in his journal: "The standing of Dr. Webster, his uniform tenor of conduct since the disappearance of Dr. Parkman, his artlessness & unfamiliarity with the crime of any kind have been such that the excitement, the melancholy, the aghastness of every body are indescribable.
 The professors poh! at the mere suspicion that he is guilty. ...
 People cannot eat; they feel sick."

-On December 6, thousands lined the streets for Parkman's funeral.
-Some 5,000 people had toured the crime scene.